docker-library/docs/debian/content.md

 ENV LANG en_US.utf8
 ```

+## `<suite>-slim` variants

+These tags are an experiment in providing a slimmer base (removing some extra files that are normally not necessary within containers, such as man pages and documentation), and are definitely subject to change.

+See [the discussion in tianon/docker-brew-debian#48](https://github.com/tianon/docker-brew-debian/issues/48) for some notes/details regarding the specifics of the implementation.

 ## How It's Made

 If you are curious about what goes into creating this image, please see [`contrib/mkimage.sh` in `github.com/docker/docker`](https://github.com/docker/docker/blob/master/contrib/mkimage.sh) (and [`contrib/mkimage/debootstrap` in the same repo](https://github.com/docker/docker/blob/master/contrib/mkimage/debootstrap)).
+Those are invoked by [`update.sh` in the image repository](https://github.com/tianon/docker-brew-debian/blob/master/update.sh), which provides some additional functionality such as generating `<suite>-backports` contents and repacking the generated tarballs for the `<suite>-slim` variants.

-Additional interesting information is provided in files on the [`dist` branch](https://github.com/tianon/docker-brew-debian/tree/dist) of the relevant repository, namely the exact command used to build (`SUITE/build-command.txt`), a full log of the build itself (`SUITE/build.log`), and the "build manifest" (`SUITE/build.manifest`, which lists the version numbers of all the packages included in the rootfs tarball).
+Additional interesting information is provided in files on the [relevant `dist` branch](https://github.com/tianon/docker-brew-debian/branches) of the image repository, namely the exact command used to build (`SUITE/build-command.txt`), a full log of the build itself (`SUITE/build.log`), and the "build manifest" (`SUITE/build.manifest`, which lists the version numbers of all the packages included in the rootfs tarball).